fantastic001/blog/_posts/2018-05-07-parsing-in-haskell.markdown

 		[] -> ParseError 0 "Cannot take token"
 		t:ts -> ParseResult (t:ts) t

-This function represents computation which returns current tooken as result and does not change state of tokens (this token remains in list of tokens).
+This function represents computation which returns current token as result and does not change state of tokens (this token remains in list of tokens).

 Another function is expect which will return parsing error if given token does not exist in list.
 If it exists, it will remove that token from list of tokens.
 You can see this function by other names in other articles or literature, for example they call it "eat" somewhere because it "eats" token if it exists.